-- LDZ Capacity Ratchet Amount = (Annualised LDZ Capacity Charge after ratchet applied \ Ratchet Charge Multiplier \ Ratchet Period/365) -LDZ Capacity Charge that would be applicable immediately prior to the charge\ Ratchet Period/365) - Customer Capacity Ratchet Amount = (Annualised LDZ Customer Charge after ratchet applied \ Ratchet Charge Multiplier \ Ratchet Period/365) -LDZ Customer Charge that would be applicable immediately prior to the charge \ Ratchet Period/365) - NTS Exit Capacity Ratchet Amount = (Annualised LDZ Exit Capacity NTS (ECN) Charges after ratchet applied \ Ratchet Charge Multiplier \ Ratchet Period/365) -LDZ Exit Capacity NTS(ECN) Charge that would be applicable immediately prior to the charge\ Ratchet Period/365) - Ratchet Period = For sites other than Seasonal Large Supply Points, it is either the number of days between 1St October of the applicable gas year and the day before that the prospective ratchetted capacity applies on the LDZ Capacity invoice, or for new or shipperless supply points registered after 1st October of the relevant gas year, the supply point registration date.
-For Seasonal Large Supply Points the start point will be taken to be the Seasonal Contract Start Date.
+- LDZ Capacity Ratchet Amount = (Annualised LDZ Capacity Charge after ratchet applied Ratchet Charge Multiplier Ratchet Period/365) -LDZ Capacity Charge that would be applicable immediately prior to the charge Ratchet Period/365) - Customer Capacity Ratchet Amount = (Annualised LDZ Customer Charge after ratchet applied Ratchet Charge Multiplier Ratchet Period/365) -LDZ Customer Charge that would be applicable immediately prior to the charge Ratchet Period/365) - NTS Exit Capacity Ratchet Amount = (Annualised LDZ Exit Capacity NTS (ECN) Charges after ratchet applied Ratchet Charge Multiplier Ratchet Period/365) -LDZ Exit Capacity NTS(ECN) Charge that would be applicable immediately prior to the charge Ratchet Period/365) - Ratchet Period = For sites other than Seasonal Large Supply Points, it is either the number of days between 1St October of the applicable gas year and the day before that the prospective ratchetted capacity applies on the LDZ Capacity invoice, or for new or shipperless supply points registered after 1st October of the relevant gas year, the supply point registration date.
+For Seasonal Large Supply Points the start point will be taken to be the Seasonal Contract Start Date. - The Ratchet back charge will include a ratchet incentive multiplier charge of [1.1].